 Note: Houston terminals in black.
 Source: S&P Global Commodity Insights.
-Data through mid-January.
+Data through May 8, 2024.

 - From Platts performance tracking.
-Physical performance is reviewed against published parameters. - All 12 Platts-approved terminals have delivered Midland into Dated Brent.
-As of mid-January, 61% of cargoes have loaded from Houston terminals. - Of Houston loadings, most have been from Enterprise (EHSC and Seaway) and ONEOK (Seabrook) terminals.
+Physical performance is reviewed against published parameters - All 12 Platts-approved terminals have delivered Midland into Dated Brent.
+Total of 113 Midland cargoes (as of May 8).
+Out of this total, 72 (or 64%) have loaded from Houston terminals - Of Houston loadings, most (62 out of 72) have been from Enterprise EHSC and ONEOK Seabrook terminals.
+These are the only terminals that guarantee the quality of Midland crude.

-ICE Midland WTI (HOU) key points: effective management of price risk and physical supply risk
+ICE Midland WTI (HOU) key points / conclusion: effective management of price risk and physical supply risk

-Price risk management:

-- HOU offers a more direct, more efficient (simpler) and more cost-effective way for producers, refiners, and traders to hedge USGC exposure.
+- Price risk management: - HOU offers a more direct, more efficient (simpler) and more cost-effective way for producers, refiners, and traders to hedge USGC exposure.
 Also a way to minimize unnecessary exposure to Cushing logistics/storage constraints. - Once Midland WTI hits the water, it prices off Brent (to Europe) or Dubai (to Asia).
-It can be used to hedge export flows to both regions.

-Physical supply risk management:

-- US physical market participants experience occasional problems with Midland crude supply. - Exporters can receive off spec Midland WTI at USGC terminals. - Refiners can unexpectedly receive non-ratable volumes of Midland WTI from suppliers (i.e., supply cuts). - Going to expiry in the HOU contract results in guaranteed physical delivery of on-spec and ratably delivered Midland WTI crude that can be run in US domestic refineries or exported to European and Asian refiners. - Volumes are received as planned: on-spec and at the agreed volumes and delivery timeframe
+It can be used to hedge export flows to both regions. - Physical supply risk management: - U.S. physical market participants experience occasional problems with Midland crude supply. - Exporters can receive off spec Midland WTI at USGC terminals. - Refiners can unexpectedly receive non-ratable volumes of Midland WTI from suppliers (i.e., supply cuts). - Going to expiry in the HOU contract results in guaranteed physical delivery of on-spec and ratably delivered Midland WTI crude that can be run in U.S. domestic refineries or exported to European and Asian refiners. - Volumes are received as planned: on-spec and at the agreed volumes and delivery timeframe